The Zócalo, Mexico City

 The National Palace

-The Metropolitan Cathedral was constructed between 1573 and 1813 — 240 years of successive modifications that produced a building that combines Gothic, Baroque, Churrigueresque, and Neoclassical elements.
-The interior contains 16 chapels, the finest of which is the Altar de los Reyes (Altar of Kings) at the east end.
-The building is sinking differentially into the soft lake sediment beneath Mexico City; one of the towers leans visibly and internal structural reinforcement has been ongoing since the 1990s.
+Two hundred and forty years of construction produced a building that fuses Gothic, Baroque, Churrigueresque, and Neoclassical elements in ways that are compositionally chaotic and visually fascinating.
+The Altar de los Reyes at the east end is considered the finest interior feature.
+The building is sinking differentially into the soft lacustrine sediment beneath Mexico City – one tower leans visibly – and structural reinforcement has been ongoing since the 1990s.
+The sinking is not uniform, which is what makes it interesting: the building is slowly warping as different sections settle at different rates.

 Eating and Staying

-The Gran Hotel Ciudad de México on the southwest corner of the Zócalo has a remarkable Art Nouveau interior: a stained glass ceiling, birdcage lifts, and a rooftop terrace with direct views of the square and the Cathedral.
-Hotel prices in the centro histórico are generally lower than in Polanco or Condesa.
+The Gran Hotel Ciudad de México on the southwest corner of the Zócalo has an Art Nouveau interior that earns its reputation: a stained glass ceiling spanning the atrium, original birdcage lifts, and a rooftop terrace with unobstructed views of the square and the Cathedral beyond.
+Hotel prices in the centro histórico are generally lower than in Polanco or Condesa for equivalent quality, which makes the neighbourhood a sensible base for visitors who prioritise history over nightlife proximity.